 Meanwhile, while you’re reading, watching or listening to content in Spanish, take note of any unfamiliar words or phrases and add them to your lists.

 Once you have your vocabulary lists ready to go, keep them handy to study during any spare minutes of your day.
 This will ensure that you’re making the most of your Spanish practice and retaining new words, so you can boost your vocabulary as quickly as possible.

-8. Try Spanish Shadowing
+9. Try Spanish Shadowing